Mexican Hot Chocolate

 The two popular brands of Mexican chocolate available in the U.S. are Ibarra and Nestle’s Abuelita.
 They are commonly found in large supermarkets and in Latin grocery stores.
 Another popular brand is Taza, an organic variety with different flavor options.

-I love purchasing artisanal chocolate when I travel to Mexico, but generally I buy Abuelita, because that is the brand I grew up with.
+I love purchasing artisanal chocolate, but generally I buy Abuelita, because that is the brand I grew up with.